niplav/site/about.md

 continually getting refined and updated, never quite completely finished, but approaching stability.
 This allows for "perpetual drafts", along with continuous improvement (similar to a wiki, but mainly edited by one person).
-Because of this, TODO's are left in the text, making it easier for me to find them and edit them out, though they may leave the reader with an unsatisfying feeling of incompleteness.
+Because of this, TODOs are left in the text, making it easier for me to find them and edit them out, though they may leave the reader with an unsatisfying feeling of incompleteness.